YibinWu/Works-Show/README.md

 ## 4. Some competetion awards
 4.1 **First prize** and  **"Best Paper Award"** in the 14th China Graduate Electronic Design Competition (*based on the work of Collaborative Precision Positioning and Navigation System of Robot*) (Aug.2019)

-In this work, we built an autonomous driving.
-The self-developed GNSS/MEMS IMU module was used to obtain real-time localization results, lidar to detect obstacles, camera to detect the laneline and aid the INS and odometer was also used to provide velocity observation to correct INS error.
-The arpngicial potential field method was intrioduced for path planning.
+In this work, we built an autonomous-driving robot.
+The self-developed GNSS/MEMS IMU module was used to obtain real-time localization results, lidar to detect obstacles, camera to detect the laneline and odometer to provide velocity observation to correct INS errors.
+The artificial potential field method was intrioduced for path planning.

 <img src="https://github.com/Sanduo007/Works-Show/blob/master/img/EDcomment.png" width = 30% height = 30% div align=left />
 <img src="https://github.com/Sanduo007/Works-Show/blob/master/img/ElectronicDesignRobot.png" width = 30% height = 30% div align=center />